ctp-eos/ctp-eos/README.md

 * CTPSci Curriculum
 * CTPSci Curriculum Development
 * CTPSci Education
-* CTPSci Entrainment *(personal conscious activiatation and higher consciousness development)*
+* CTPSci Entrainment *(personal conscious activatation and higher consciousness development)*
 * CTPSci Training *(some to be Free Open-Source others to be corporate seminars and workshops)*

 ---